Richiban/Consolo/README.md

 Consolo is a library that makes it super easy to define command line interfaces in C#.

-It offers all the features you'd expect from a command-line library such as converting command-line arguments and auto-generated help but, since it's based on a source generator, it offers a number of advantages over existing solutions (such as [`System.CommandLine`](https://www.nuget.org/packages/System.CommandLine)), such as:
+It offers all the features you'd expect from a command-line library such as converting command-line arguments and auto-generated help but, since it's based on a source generator, it offers a number of advantages over existing solutions such as [`System.CommandLine`](https://www.nuget.org/packages/System.CommandLine):
 * **No need to define a `Main` method**: Consolo will generate this for you.
 * **Almost no boilerplate**: All you need is to decorate your code with a few attributes and Consolo will generate all the code you need
 * **Compile-time errors**: Misconfiguration of your commands will result in errors at compile time, rather than at runtime
-* **Fast**: Since the code is generated at compile time, there's no runtime overhead like reflection.
+* **Fast**: Since most of the work is being done during the build, there's no runtime overhead like reflection.
 Consolo ensures that the resulting application is as fast as it's possible to be

 # Installation

-To get working with `Consolo`, simply install the `Consolo` package in your console application:
+To get started, simply install the `Consolo` package in your console application:

 ```bash
 dotnet add package Consolo